time-is-ltd/pseudonymization-service/README.md

 ## Description
 A backend service to anonymize google G Suite and Microsoft O365 API response objects.
-Removing all sensitive and private textual and personal information from APIs:
+Removing all sensitive and private textual and personal information from the objects returned by the APIs.

 #### Google G Suite APIs:
   - Google Calendar